 West Coast Road Trips in Tasmania

-One of the top tourist destinations in Tasmania, Cradle Mountain sets you right in the middle of the Tassie wilderness, surrounded by craggie peaks often dusted in snow, stunning lakes and lots of fern and moss.
+One of the top tourist destinations in Tasmania, Cradle Mountain sets you right in the middle of the Tassie wilderness, surrounded by craggy peaks often dusted in snow, stunning lakes and lots of fern and moss.
 Also wombats.
-Wombats, people!

 Cradle Mountain has something for everyone, there are difficult multi-day hikes all the way down to lazy walks by the shore.
 Walking around Dove Lake takes around 3 hours and is considered fairly easy.
 Or if you walk 20 minutes to the right of the Dove Lake car park, you’ll find the famous boathouse, often seen in tourist photos.

 You’ll also find plenty of wildlife around Cradle Mountain, including wombats, echidnas, pademelons (small wallabies) and normal-sized wallabies, along with a huge array of birdlife.